UWMadisonUcomm/devblog/_posts/2014-11-26-openstreetmap-opendata.markdown

 ## You Can Participate Too!
 OpenStreetMap is free and open to anyone in the world to map anywhere in the world.
 According to the [About OpenStreetMap Web page](https://www.openstreetmap.org/about) you can map "roads, trails, cafes, railway stations, and much more, all over the world."
 Check out the easy to use [iD Editor](http://www.openstreetmap.org/edit?editor=id) to get started!

+## Open Data At UW
+If you're interested in learning more about Open Data at UW please see [WID](http://wid.wisc.edu) Director [David Krakauer](http://wid.wisc.edu/profile/david-krakauer/)'s brief video on the ["Power of Open Data"](http://wid.wisc.edu/wid-culture/david-krakauer-and-the-power-of-open-data/) as well as the conversation from the recent Hybrid Zone X event [“From Open Data to an Open Society.”](http://wid.wisc.edu/wid-culture/from-open-data-to-an-open-society-follow-the-conversation/)

+<iframe src="//player.vimeo.com/video/108411370" width="500" height="281" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>